-Please join us for our lecture series, featuring world-class scientists and modern day marine adventures at The Florida Aquarium
+Please join us for our complimentary lecture series, featuring world renowned scientists, photographers, explorers, researchers and more while enjoying complimentary food, beer, and wine at The Florida Aquarium!

 For a listing of all 2015/2016 Tide Talks speakers, please click here.

 We are proud to partner with the Tampa Bay Arts and Education Network!
 For on-demand videos of past speakers, visit http://tbae.net/programs/item/184-evening-tide-talks

 Monday, November 7, 2016

 David Helvarg is an author, journalist and Executive Director of Blue Frontier (www.bluefront.org), an ocean conservation and policy group.
 Among his books are 50 Ways to Save the Ocean,Saved by the Sea, and The Golden Shore – California’s Love Affair with the Sea (just out in paperback).
 In his talk, he will share some of the trauma and wonder he has experienced in, on and by the ocean.
 Whether reporting on coral bleaching and a military coup in Fiji, boarding suspect fishing vessels off Iraq, or watching penguins vomiting krill for science in Antarctica, his stories are startling and sometimes quite funny reflections on the present state of our seas.